Dragoon-Lab/LaitsV3/documentation/sessions.md

 ## Access to the custom problem solution graphs ##

+In the Javascript version, solutions are stored in the `solutions` table.

 In the Java version, the state associated with a problem solution has two forms:  an internal form and an exported form.
 The java client cannot read the exported form in author mode.
 The internal form is stored in the table `unsolutions` and the exported form is stored in the table `solutions`.
-In the Javascript version, there will be only one form, which will be stored in the `solutions` table.

-To retrieve custom problems, the script `task_fetcher.php` looks for a matching problem in the `solutions` table, then attempts to find a matching published problem.
+To retrieve custom problems, or previous work, the script `task_fetcher.php` looks for previous student work on a problem (if student name is supplied), then looks for a matching problem in the `solutions` table, then attempts to find a matching published problem.
-Calls to `task_fetcher.php` use the GET method and must include a problem name, and may include an author name and section name.
+Calls to `task_fetcher.php` use the GET method and must include a problem name, and may include student name and section name or  author name and section name.
 Author name and section are mandatory for a match to a custom problem.

-The script `save_solution.php` is invoked with POST and must include problem name, author name, section name, and the solution graph xml (text).
-It may also set the "share" bit.
-It *may* overwrite any existing entry with matching author, section, and problem.

-If the user is in author mode, `save_solution.php` is called at all instances where the `postvar.php` is invoked in student mode.
+In the Java version, if the user is in author mode, `save_solution.php` is called at all instances where the `session_manager.php` is invoked in student mode.

 ## Custom Problem Selection ##